umbralcalc/nfield/README.md

-# nfield - a python class with tools to solve for the 1-loop resummation of the correlation functions of quantum fields during inflation.
+# nfield - a stochastic tool for QFT on inflationary backgrounds
-The numerical solver makes use of the Stochastic formalism (see e.g. https://arxiv.org/abs/1506.04732) and computes the IR correlation functions of fields during cosmic inflation in n-field dimensions.
+The numerical solver makes use of the stochastic formalism (see https://arxiv.org/abs/1803.03521) and computes the IR correlation functions of quantum fields during cosmic inflation in n-field dimensions.
+This is a necessary 1-loop resummation of the correlation functions to render them finite.

 # Current version

-The code currently only supports the implementation of n-numbers of coupled test fields (energetically sub-dominant), though there are plans in the immediate future to include inflationary fields as well.
+The code now supports the implementation of n-numbers of coupled test fields (energetically sub-dominant) as well as non-test fields.
 The current example script: nfield/scripts/test_nfield.py solves for 5 test fields simultaneously.

 # Getting started